Ryannn06/Plant.co/README.md

 # Plant.co
-A static website inspired from plant decorations and services, developed using the Nextjs framework.
+A static website inspired from plant decorations and services, developed using the Next.js framework.